History School of Life Sciences and Facility Management

 - over 1,400 students in 2011 (now with Master's degree programmes in Life Sciences and Facility Management)

 The students are supervised by more than 40 professors and 100 lecturers.
-More than 600 employees currently work at the ZHAW School of Life Sciences and Facility Management in Wädenswil.
+A total of around 600 employees work at the ZHAW School of Life Sciences and Facility Management in Wädenswil.

 The main building on the Grüental campus was completed in 1984.
 In 2005, the main building on the Reidbach campus was extended by two storeys so that new classrooms and laboratories for biology, chemistry, microbiology and molecular biology could be built.
 The new building on the site of the former Sträuli soap factory was inaugurated in 2013.